 - Your computer will pause as the .pst file is created; if you have a lot of items to back up you may see a window that shows the status of each item as it is backed up.
 No notice will appear to indicate that the back up is done, simply verify that the "backup.pst" file appears in your Documents\Outlook Files folder when Outlook has finished (if you have changed the location and/or name in step 6 above, look for the appropriate file name/location).

 NOTE: Importing a .pst file allows you to merge items into one Mailbox/list of folders.
-If you would simply like to open the .pst file and be able to view email messages, calendar items, etc. from within Outlook as a separate list of folders, see the instructions immediately below.
+If you would simply like to open the .pst file and be able to view email messages, calendar items, etc. from within Outlook as a separate list of folders, use the instructions immediately below.
 To import (merge) items into your existing account folders, click here.

 Steps to Import (merge items) from a .pst:

-- In the upper left corner of your main Outlook 2010 window select File - Account Settings then Account Settings from the drop down.
+Outlook 2010 only: select File - Account Settings then Account Settings from the drop down.

 In the Account Settings window that appears, select the Data Files tab, then the Add button.

 Outlook 2010: after clicking OK, the data file will be listed in your Account Settings window.
 Click the Close button in the lower right corner of the Account Settings window to return to Outlook.

-- The data file items will appear in the left Navigation pane of Outlook; click on the + or - sign to the left of the file's title to expand or collapse the list.
+- The data file items will appear in the left navigation pane in Outlook.
+You may need to click on the arrow to the left of the file heading to see subfolders.

-- From the Import and Export Wizard window select Import from another program or file, then Next.
+- In the Import and Export Wizard select Import from another program or file, then Next.